Number of ICE detainees in solitary rises during Trump administration

 He said the agency conducted studies in 2012 and 2013 that show ICE put detained immigrants in isolation “at a rate significantly below the national average” for criminals in prisons.

-“ICE provides several levels of oversight in order to ensure that detainees in ICE custody reside in safe, secure and humane environments and under appropriate conditions of confinement,” said Cox.
+“ICE provides several levels of oversight in order to ensure that detainees in ICE custody reside in safe, secure and humane environments and under appropriate conditions of confinement,” Cox said.